awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 #### Step 2: Unlock the AWS Snowball Edge device<a name="agents.Snowball.SBS.UnlockSnowball"></a>

 Run the commands that unlock and provide credentials to the Snowball Edge device from the machine where you installed the AWS DMS agent\.
-This way, you can be sure that the AWS DMS agent call connects to the AWS Snowball Edge device\.
+By running these commands, you can be sure that the AWS DMS agent call connects to the AWS Snowball Edge device\.
 For more information about unlocking the AWS Snowball Edge device, see [Unlocking the Snowball Edge](https://docs.aws.amazon.com/snowball/latest/developer-guide/unlockdevice.html)\.

-For example, the following command lists the Amazon S3 bucket used by the device\.

 ```
 aws s3 ls s3://<bucket-name> --profile <Snowball Edge profile> --endpoint http://<Snowball IP>:8080 --recursive